valedictum/42-Cursus/README.md

 # 42_cursus
-My project submissions from the 42 cursus (42 Adelaide)
+My project submissions from the 42 cursus @ 42 Adelaide.